 When it comes to wedding guest attire, we’ve shared everything from the dos and don’ts for every type of wedding, how I scored this epic dress that got me so many compliments at a friend’s wedding, and the best shoes to wear for your next summer wedding.
 To add to the list of wedding prep outfit ideas and more, today we’re slightly shifting gears and focusing on a bridesmaid trend that’s stirring up quite the controversy in our office right now.
-Let me preface you by saying I’ve been in three weddings this summer, so the majority of my weekend plans and conversations revolve around planning or traveling to my next wedding destination.
+Let me preface you by saying I was in three weddings last summer, so the majority of my weekend plans and conversations revolved around planning or traveling to my next wedding destination.
 Read on for the bridesmaid trend I’m surprisingly on board with.

 The Controversial Trend: Second Dresses for Bridesmaids